 Notes

-Sub-grantees are required to provide a contribution of at least 25% derived from non-Federal funds (or funds from a Federal regional commission or authority), except in high-cost areas.
-Waivers to match can be granted at the discretion of NTIA.
+Under BEAD, sub-grantees are required to provide a contribution of at least 25% derived from non-Federal funds (or funds from a Federal regional commission or authority), except in high-cost areas.
+Waivers for this match requirement may be granted at the discretion of NTIA.

-While most applicants will get their match capital from their own balance sheet, or through a combination of equity and / or debt investors, the match may also be provided by the State, a unit of local government, a utility company, a cooperative, a nonprofit organization, a for-profit company, regional planning or governmental organization, a Federal regional commission or authority, or an combination thereof.
+While most applicants will provide match capital from their own balance sheet, or through a combination of equity and / or debt investors, match may also be provided by the State, a unit of local government, a utility company, a cooperative, a nonprofit organization, a for-profit company, regional planning or governmental organization, a Federal regional commission or authority, or an combination thereof.
+Match may include in-kind contributions and may include funds that were provided to an Eligible Entity or sub-grantee under:

 B